apoelstra/icboc/README.md

     icebox wallet.icebox.dat info 0

+or by its address (though this will require retrieving addresses from the dongle until it's found, there is no index for privacy reasons):

+    icebox wallet.icebox.dat info 1CptY69DsTdbjLYfanMtwNWZNbDDmSJFjn

 ## Version 1

 The first version of Icebox is designed to work with the Bitcoin app that comes